 In response to these deficits, we have created this six-part guide with the informational needs of mesothelioma victims and their loved ones in mind.
 The following articles are designed to be both brief and comprehensive, as well as easily understood and targeted towards the most common inquiries made by victims of mesothelioma and asbestos.

 For even more information and free legal guidance to understanding your rights after illegal or negligent asbestos exposure, contact the experienced and dedicated attorneys of Shrader Law and Associates, LLP.

 For both pleural and peritoneal mesothelioma, the prognosis is universally poor.
-Some statistical data seems to indicate increased diagnostic and treatment difficulties in patients with the peritoneal variety—most likely resultant of its relative rarity, which restricts research opportunities and clinical experience that can improve treatment methods as well as diagnostic accuracy.
+Some statistical data seems to indicate increased diagnostic and treatment difficulties in patients with the peritoneal variety—most likely result of its relative rarity, which restricts research opportunities and clinical experience that can improve treatment methods as well as diagnostic accuracy.

 In general, most patients are given a mesothelioma life expectancy of somewhere between four and 18 months.
 Close to 40 percent of all mesothelioma victims live for a year post-diagnosis, while only about 20 percent make it to the two-year mark.
 The good news is that the pleural or peritoneal mesothelioma prognosis given to a patient does depend largely on a number of individualized factors, some of which are actually within the patient’s direct control.

 The most influential factors that doctors look at, in developing a mesothelioma prognosis, pertain to the disease itself, including the stage of advancement, cell type, and location of origin.
 Other influential factors are related to the patient directly, including age, gender, and general health at the time of diagnosis.
 All of these factors together help determine what type of treatment(s) an individual is eligible for, which of course, plays perhaps the most important role of all in one’s ultimate prognosis.